krugerk/beeminder-apidocs/README.md

 ### Submitting

-Once you've made your changes, you can submit a pull request to beeminder/slate!
+Once you've made your changes, you can submit a pull request to beeminder/apidocs!

+### Deploying changes to the docs

+(For beeminder/apidocs owners)

+* Commit changes and push to beeminder/apidocs (or accept / merge pull request)
+* Run ./deploy.sh
+* TODO: currently this breaks the subdomain setup every time.
+So check if api.beeminder.com is no longer available (possibly redirects to github.io/apidocs or whatever), and if so, curse me for not having fixed it yet, while quickly going into the
+[https://github.com/beeminder/apidocs/settings](repo settings) and re-adding "api.beeminder.com" under `Custom domain`

 Need Help?
 Found a bug?
 --------------------